MANISH2246/Airplane-Crashes-Analysis/README.md

 (Continue listing all queries and their respective links)

+## Installation

+To run these queries locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/airplane-crashes-analysis.git`
+2. Navigate to the repository: `cd airplane-crashes-analysis`
+3. Set up your database and import the dataset.
+4. Execute the SQL queries using your preferred database management tool.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and adapt the code, respecting the terms outlined in the license.

+---

+This detailed README provides potential users and contributors with a comprehensive understanding of the purpose, contents, and goals of your repository.